CCT-token/compiler-compiler-technology/README.md

 developers will be incentivized by sharing their code through tokens (or fiat).
 Every
 software created within the FPSC, is considered Free Proprietary Software, which will
 enable developers to share code for research and development for free but once they
-start selling for profit, you would have to pay the developer with these tokens or
+start selling for profit, the developer will be paid with community tokens or
 pay with fiat money.
 The next sections describe how FPSC can grow at a large scale
 by using the Compiler Compiler System.